All Products

 Disassociate a database account from a RAM user

-1. On the Database Accounts tab, find the database account that you want to manage and choose Manage RAM Association in the Actions column.
+1. On the Database Accounts tab, find the database account and choose Manage RAM Association in the Actions column.

-2. In the Manage RAM Association panel, click the image icon next to the RAM user ID and click OK.
+2. In the Manage RAM Association panel, click the image icon next to the RAM user ID, then click OK.